Saxenda and Victoza are both prescription medications that contain the same active drug: (liraglutide). But they have different approved uses:

 Some people who take Victoza for type 2 diabetes may lose some weight with the drug.
 But Saxenda is used in a higher dosage than Victoza.
 This helps people lose much more weight.

 How much Saxenda or Victoza costs depends on the treatment plan your doctor prescribes, your insurance plan, and your pharmacy.
+You can visit Optum Perks* for price estimates of Saxenda and Victoza.

 Both Saxenda and Victoza are brand-name drugs.
-Neither drug comes in generic form.
+Neither drug comes in a generic form.
 Brand-name medications are often more expensive than generics.

 Saxenda and Victoza both contain the same active drug, but they’re used in different dosages.
 Because of this, these drugs can cause some of the same side effects, but some different ones as well.
 Some of these side effects are mentioned below.